JoelAlftberg/gothenburg-restaurants-data/README.md

 # Opening hours of restaurants in the Gothenburg area
 A python project that uses the Google Places API to collect all the opening hours of restaurants in the Gothenburg area, then stores it in a .csv file.

-## What I aim to learn
+## What I learned

 - To use Pandas and the concept of dataframes
-- How to query an API and effectively store the data
+- How to query an API and store the data
 - How to clean data

 ## TO-DO